bham-carpentries/git-novice-python-ci/_episodes/05-history.md

 {: .output}

-We can put things back the way they were by using `git checkout`:
+We can put things back the way they were by using `git restore`:

 ~~~
-$ git checkout HEAD mars.txt
+$ git restore --source HEAD mars.txt
 $ cat mars.txt
 ~~~
 {: .bash}